SashaMed/js-to-do-app/README.md

 # js-to-do-app
-Siple To-do application created using javascript.
+Simple To-do application created using javascript.
 With theme change and using of localstorage for data.